corentin35000/Crzgames_RCENet/docs/src/guides/getting-started/prerequisites.md

-# Prerequisites
+# 📋 Prerequisites

-Bienvenue sur la librairie RCENet !
+Welcome to the setup guide for the RCENet library.
+This guide will walk you through the steps to set up your development environment across various platforms.

 ## 🛠 Tech Stack
 - C (Language)